We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Whole30 is a 30-day (duh) clean-eating plan designed to clean up your eating habits by cutting out foods that might be having a negative impact on your health (a.k.a. making you feel crappy).
-Yes, we’re talking about the foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.
+Whole30 is a 30-day (duh) clean-eating plan designed to clean up your eating habits by cutting out certain foods.
+And yes, we’re talking about some foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.

-Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet that we’ve been following for the past month (french fries are vegetables, right?), and instead, swiping right for clean proteins and vegetables.
+Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet we’ve come to know and love (French fries are vegetables, right?).
+Instead, you’ll be swiping right for clean proteins and veggies.
 Let’s break that down.

 All hail the “yes” list.